 Digital technologies and platforms provide new opportunities for innovation in insurance and related industries.
 For instance, many insurance companies have embraced innovation in the form of autonomous vehicles and connected home devices like thermostats and moisture sensors, says Toni Tomic, head of IBU insurance at SAP.

 Innovation is essential within insurance companies as well.
 It’s particularly vital for incumbent insurers, who face new competition from insurtech startups and other competitors, says Gustavo Gómez, founder and CEO of Bizagi.
-In order to innovate, insurance companies will need employees with strong digital skills and a deep understanding of the opportunities and challenges that new technologies provide.
+In order to innovate, insurance companies will need digital-savvy employees with a deep understanding of the opportunities and challenges that new technologies provide.

 Few aspects of insurance have been left unchanged by the digital revolution.
 Product distribution, however, stands to be an area that experiences some of the most change over the next decade.